octelium/octelium/README.md

 - **Is Octelium a remote access VPN?**

-  Octelium can seamlessly operate as a zero-config remote access/corporate VPN.
-It is, however, a modern zero trust architecture that's based on identity-aware proxies (read about how Octelium works [here](https://octelium.com/docs/octelium/latest/overview/how-octelium-works)) instead of operating at layer-3 to provide dynamic fine-grained application-layer aware access control, dynamic configuration and routing, secretless access and visibility.
+  Octelium can seamlessly operate as a zero-config remote WireGuard/QUIC-based access/corporate VPN from a layer-3 perspective.
+It is, however, a modern zero trust architecture that's based on identity-aware proxies (read about how Octelium works [here](https://octelium.com/docs/octelium/latest/overview/how-octelium-works)) instead of operating at layer-3 to provide dynamic fine-grained application-layer (L7) aware access control, dynamic configuration and routing, secretless access and visibility.
 You can read more about the main features [here](#main-features).

 - **Why is Octelium FOSS?
 What's the catch?**